What is Throughput?

 What is Constant Throughput Timer?

 This timer allows us to keep total throughput constant.
-Constant Throughput Timer is only capable of pausing JMeter threads in order to slow them down to reach the target throughput so make sure you have enough threads in order to guarantee desired amount of requests per second.
-Also be aware that Constant Throughput Timer is precise enough only on minute level so you need to properly calculate ramp-up period and let your test run long enough.
-Of course, if the server is not able to handle such a load, the throughput will be lower.
+Constant Throughput Timer is only capable of pausing JMeter threads in order to slow them down to reach the target throughput, so make sure you have enough threads in order to guarantee the desired amount of requests per second.
+Also, be aware that the Constant Throughput Timer is precise enough only on a minute level, so you need to properly calculate the ramp-up period and let your test run long enough.
+Of course, if the server is not able to handle such a load, the throughput will be lowered.
 Throughput may decrease if other timers contradict the Constant Throughput timer.

 Constant Throughput Timer will introduce random delays between requests in such a way that a load/stress of required throughput is sent to the application.